Free Grocery Guide

 That said, Coconut Secret is the way to go for those who prefer lower sodium, perhaps due to high blood pressure or another medical condition.
 Otherwise, Big Tree Farms gets my vote for flavor as a more accurate soy sauce substitute.

-Why is soy problematic for the thyroid?
+Is soy problematic for the thyroid?

-This legume, once revered for its supposed health benefits, has become a cautionary food choice due to its estrogenic and goitrogenic effects on the body.
+This legume is one of the more highly controversial foods in the world of thyroid-healthy eating.
+While every individual is different, many functional/holistic thyroid experts feel that soy as a dietary staple is a cautionary choice for thyroid patients due to its estrogenic and goitrogenic effects on the body.
 It has also become one of the top food allergens, especially in children.

 • Soy can inhibit thyroid function by blocking the activity of the TPO enzyme, which is critical to the production of thyroid hormones.